Kouchibouguac National Park

 In the advent of a cloudy sky, certain activities might be modified or cancelled, or location changed.
 Get the latest info: (506) 876-2443

-May 22: Presentation at the outdoor theatre, from 8 p.m. to 9 p.m.
+May 22: Solar observations from 2 pm to 4 pm.
+"What's up?" presentation (in English) at the outdoor theatre, from 8 p.m. to 9 p.m.
 Then meet at site 194 for sky observations with telescopes until around 11 p.m.

 May 23: From 10 a.m. until 2 p.m. drop in at sight 194 for solar observations, a telescope clinic (bring yours if you don’t know how to use it and let the experts show you how!) and interactive activities.
-At 8 p.m., presentation at the outdoor theatre and after that, meet at site 194 for sky observations until around 11 p.m.
+From noon until 1:30 pm, kids and families can participate in interactive and hands-on activities with astronomers.
+At 8 p.m., presentation (in French) at the outdoor theatre and after that, meet at site 194 for sky observations until around 11 p.m.

 May 24: From 9:30 a.m. to 11:30 a.m., solar observations at site 194.